PKP class EN71

 The EN71 (manufacturer's designation: Pafawag 5Bg/6Bg) is a four-carriage Polish EMU constructed for the Polish National Railways (PKP).
 It is based on the three-carriage EN57, but differs in that it has an additional motor carriage.

 History

-The series was designed to replace the EN57, which was struggling to cope with the steep inclines of the Kraków - Zakopane route.
-Twenty EN71s were built at the PaFaWag works in 1976 and a further 30, or so, were manufactured in 1984 using individual EN57 units.
-The original twenty EN71s had bodywork made from corrugated metal; units with numbers above 20 are built from EN57s and can, therefore, have bodywork made from either flat or corrugated metal panels.
+Originally developed for the Yugoslav market, the EN71 in Poland was designed to replace the EN57, which was struggling to cope with the steep inclines of the newly electrified Kraków – Zakopane route.
+Twenty EN71s were built at the PaFaWag works in 1976 and a further 30, or so, were converted from individual EN57 units in 1981–84.
+The original twenty EN71s had bodywork made from corrugated metal; units with numbers above 20 are converted from EN57s and can, therefore, have bodywork made from either flat or corrugated metal panels.

 Construction

 The EN71 is made up of four carriages: two with cabs; two with motors.
 The former (factory designation 5B) are marked as ra — where r stands for rozrządczy (the Polish term for control car) and a signifies that this is the front end of the train — and rb.
 The motor carriages (factory designation 6B) are classified as s, which is short for silnikowy, Polish for approximately engine-equipped.
 The sets can be connected together using Scharfenberg couplers, which prevent access between sets.

 Each carriage is equipped with two sets of automatic, pneumatic powered doors and is split into three sections with seating — a central aisle running between the seats.
 The front and rearmost passenger sections of the control car are arranged differently from the rest: they contain foldable seats built into the wall of the carriage, as well as an extra set of doors that can be opened manually.
 According to need, these sections can also serve as compartments for staff or for transporting bicycles, pushchairs, and oversize luggage.
 The driver's cab is accessible via a separate, manually operated door at the front of the carriage.
 In contrast to the EN57 series, all EN71s (with exception to EN71-100) are equipped with racks for skis located next to the passenger compartment doors.